 We fully disclose our dealing practices and never trade against you in the market.
 Our commitment to transparency shows that our interests are fully aligned with yours.

 Saxo offers three trading accounts including classic, platinum and VIP.
-The most popular trading account is the Classic account which has a minimum deposit requirement of $3,000 Australian dollars.
-This account has entry prices which beat other leading forex brokers when it comes to spreads as shown below.
+The most popular trading account is the Classic account which has a minimum deposit requirement of $10,000.
+This account has entry prices that beat other leading forex brokers when it comes to spreads as shown below.

 Breaking down the three accounts further:

 As mentioned above, the minimum funding required of the classic account is $10,000.
 While a core feature of the account is the low spreads, the other elements are:

 This account is designed for advanced traders, which is why the requirement for funding this account is $200,000 minimum deposit.
 This account type advertises tighter spreads and commissions.
 Other core features include: